Marijuana Hotlines & Resources

 What Questions Should I Ask?

-When you call a marijuana addiction hotline, you may wonder what to ask.
+When you call an addiction hotline about marijuana addiction, you may wonder what to ask.
 You are trying to gain as much information as you can about your options for help, so a few questions you might ask include:

-- What kind of therapy tends to help marijuana addictions?
+- What kind of therapy tends to help people stop marijuana use?

 - Will my insurance cover treatment?
-(Have your insurance card at-hand if you have current coverage.)
+(Have your insurance card available if you have current coverage.)